Ijaye: 1860 -1862

 On the 10th of April 1860, at the Ibadan council meeting, Balogun Ibikunle, the war general raised the standard of war against Ijaye.
-Unlike Ibadan with youthful warriors and modern weapons, Kurunmi of Ijaye was an old despotic leader.
-He had put to death several of Ijaye's brave warriors and forbade any chief from acquiring ammunitions to ensure his continuous rulership.
-It was not surprising his warriors had to result to fight with bows and arrows.
+Unlike Ibadan with youthful warriors and modern weapons, Kurunmi had put to death several of Ijaye's brave warriors and forbade any chief from acquiring ammunitions to ensure his continuous rulership, so his warriors had to result to fight with bows and arrows.
 Ijaye received support from towns, such as Egba, Ilorin, and Ijebu who saw Ibadan as the main threat and common enemy given her victories against Ijesa, Ekiti, Akoko, and Igbomina countries.
 The Ijaye war lasted two years.
 Ibadan and its allies defeated Ijaye and destroyed the town.
 In retaliation, Egba and Ijebu attacked and took Remo; Ijebu took Iperu and Egba seized Makun.
 These effectively closed the two main trade routes to the coast by the Ibadan.

-In an attack led by Ogunmola, Otun or right-hand man of Ibadan, at Iwawun to cut off food supplies to Ijaye, through Oke-Ogun towns.
-Five of Kurunmi's sons, including Arawole, his eldest surviving child was caught and killed.
-The death of Kurunmi’s children dealt a severe blow to him.
-He died in June 1861.
-He was buried in a secret place by, Abogunrin, his head of slaves along with the two slaves who dug his grave.
-When his burial ground was later found, his head was cut off and taken to the Alaafin of Oyo, as the custom was for holders of Are-ona-kakanfo or generalissimo title demanded.
-Abogunrin took over the rulership of Ijaye town.
-All of Kurunmi’s treasures and properties including war weapons devolved to Abogunrin.
+In an attack led by Ogunmola, Otun or right-hand man of Ibadan, at Iwawun, cut off food supplies to Ijaye, through Oke-Ogun towns.
+Five of Kurunmi’s sons was caught and killed, which dealt him a severe blow.
+He died in June 1861 and was buried in a secret place by Abogunrin, his head of slaves along with the two slaves who dug his grave.
+When his burial ground was later found, his head was cut off and taken to Adelu, as the custom for holders of Are-ona-kakanfo or Yoruba Field Marshall title demanded.
+Abogunrin took over the rulership of Ijaye town and all of Kurunmi’s treasures and properties including war weapons devolved to Abogunrin.
 He took all civil and military decisions.
-On the 17th of March 1862, Ijaye, a town rich and plenty in agriculture, full of brave and industrious men but under a dictatorship, fell to the hands of the Ibadan army.
-Abogunrin and other chiefs escaped to Abeokuta, where they were allocated portions of land to build their tents, and houses and re-establish themselves.
-They named it Ago Ijaye.
+On the 17th of March 1862, Ijaye fell to the hands of the Ibadan army.
+Abogunrin and other chiefs escaped to Abeokuta, where they were allocated portions of land to build their tents and houses to re-establish themselves, named Ago Ijaye.